CALEDONIA INVESTMENTS PLC

 Personal information that you submit may be sent to, and stored on, secure servers owned by or operated for us.
 If we collect personal information about you through the use of the Site we will only retain that information for as long as is reasonably necessary to fulfil the activity requested, or as may be required by law.

-Your personal information may be transferred to, and stored at, a destination outside the European Economic Area ("EEA") and may also be processed by staff operating outside the EEA who work for us, or for one of our service providers.
+Your personal information may be transferred to, and stored at, a destination outside the United Kingdom (the “UK”) or the European Economic Area (“EEA“) and may also be processed by staff operating outside the UK and EEA who work for us, or for one of our service providers.

-When we, or our permitted third parties, transfer your information outside the European Economic Area, we or they will impose contractual obligations on the recipients of that data to protect your information to the standard required in the European Economic Area.
+When we, or our permitted third parties, transfer your information outside the UK and EEA, we or they will impose contractual obligations on the recipients of that data to protect your information to the standard required in the UK.
 We or they may also require the recipient to subscribe to international frameworks intended to enable secure data sharing.
-In the case of transfers by us, we may also transfer your information where: (i) the transfer is to a country deemed by the European Commission to provide adequate protection of your information; or (ii) where you have consented to the transfer.
+In the case of transfers by us, we may also transfer your information where: (i) the transfer is to a country deemed by the UK to provide adequate protection of your information; or (ii) where you have consented to the transfer.

 We do not carry out automated decision-making or profiling in relation to your personal information.